zicklag/docs-1/docs/extensions/modules.md

+---
+description: A guide on how to build custom Modules in Directus.
+readTime: 12 minutes
+---

 # Custom Modules <small mod></small>

 > Custom Modules are completely open-ended components that allow you to create new experiences within the Directus